fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ![](../../images/9/11a.png)

 <!-- Now to simplify the development we should enable <i>auto reloading</i> to improve our workflow.
 In this course you have already used <i>nodemon</i>, but ts-node has an alternative called <i>ts-node-dev</i> which is meant only for development environment that takes care of recompilation on every change so restarting the application won't be necessary. -->
-To simplify the development we should enable <i>auto reloading</i> to improve our workflow.
-In this course you have already used <i>nodemon</i>, but ts-node has an alternative called <i>ts-node-dev</i>.
+To simplify the development, we should enable <i>auto-reloading</i> to improve our workflow.
+In this course, you have already used <i>nodemon</i>, but ts-node has an alternative called <i>ts-node-dev</i>.
 It is meant to be used only with a development environment which takes care of recompilation on every change, so restarting the application won't be necessary.

-Let's install <i>ts-node-dev</i> to our development dependencies
+Let's install <i>ts-node-dev</i> to our development dependencies:

 ```
 npm install --save-dev ts-node-dev
 ```

-add a script to <i>package.json</i>
+Add a script to <i>package.json</i>:

 ```json
 {